This is an official version.

 (d) prescribing building lines, fence lines and the area of yards, courts and other open spaces to be maintained and the maximum density of population permissible within a district;

-(e) empowering the Minister of Municipal and Provincial Affairs to prohibit or refuse to permit the use of land or the erection or repair of a building, structure or thing on, in, over or under land or water, in a locality, even though the use, erection or repair would in all other respects be in accordance with regulations made under this section when, in the opinion of the minister
+(e) empowering the minister to prohibit or refuse to permit the use of land or the erection or repair of a building, structure or thing on, in, over or under land or water, in a locality, even though the use, erection or repair would in all other respects be in accordance with regulations made under this section when, in the opinion of the minister

 (i) the establishment, maintenance, or use of the land, building, structure or thing would be dangerous to the health or safety of persons living in the locality,